 Cut your chicken into long strips, or chunks, it is up to your preference.
 Once you’ve cut your chicken, put your chicken to the side and put your knife in the sink.
 As I said before, make sure to wash your hands when you are done.

 Now we’re going to prepare the garnish for the top of your stirfry.
 Get a lemon and split it in half.
 Put one half to the side on a paper towel, next to your plates.
-Cut a thin slice of off the other half, and place the rest to the side.
+Cut a thin slice off the other half, and place the rest to the side.
 Get your thin slice, and cut a slit in the middle of the lemon going halfway up.

-Creating a lemon twist, you’re going to twist one half of the slit and the other both ways.
+In creating a lemon twist, you’re going to twist one half of the slit and the other both ways.
 It should look like this.